COVID-19 pandemic in Nevada: Statistics

-In Nevada, COVID-19 was responsible for more deaths in April 2020 than those caused by flu and pneumonia in the same month during 2018 and 2019.
-In May 2020, the Southern Nevada Health District announced that of the 5,000-plus cases in Clark County, Hispanics accounted for 27 percent of the cases, becoming the hardest-hit ethnic group in the county.
-Hispanics make up 31 percent of the population in Clark County.
-In July 2020, health officials announced the results of an antibody study conducted in the Reno-Sparks area during the previous month.
-The study found that COVID-19 testing was largely undercounting the actual number of positive cases, concluding that four to five times more people had likely been infected.
+In Nevada, COVID-19 was responsible for more deaths in April 2020 than those caused by flu and pneumonia in the same month during the prior two years.
+As of May 2020, Hispanics made up 31 percent of Clark County's population, and accounted for 27 percent of the area's 5,000-plus cases, becoming the hardest-hit ethnic group at that time.
+An antibody study, conducted in the Reno-Sparks area during mid-2020, found that COVID-19 testing was largely undercounting the actual number of positive cases, concluding that four to five times more people had likely been infected.
 As of September 2020, approximately four percent of cases had occurred in children under age 10, with one death occurring in the age group.
-People between the ages of 10 and 19 made up nine percent of cases and accounted for two deaths.
+People aged 10 to 19 made up nine percent of cases and accounted for two deaths.
 As of March 2021, 63 percent of deaths had occurred in people age 70 and older.
+As of March 2024, the majority of deaths had occurred in southern Nevada.